sansantang/aurelia_translate/Plugins/Validation.md

   In the forms above you can see that each `validation-errors` attribute and each `validateManually` binding behavior is bound to the appropriate validation controller.
 This needs to be specified each time, since by default the attribute and the binding behavior will ask the container for a `ValidationController` instance not knowing which one it will get.

-  ## 12.Integration With Other Libraries
+  ## 12 Integration With Other Libraries

 In `aurelia-validation` the object and property validation work is handled by the `StandardValidator` class which is an implementation of the `Validator` interface.
 The `StandardValidator` is responsible for applying the rules created with aurelia-validation's fluent syntax.
 You may not need any of this machinery if you have your own custom validation engine or if you're using a client-side data management library like [Breeze](http://www.getbreezenow.com/breezejs) which has its own validation logic.
 You can replace the `StandardValidator` with your own implementation when the plugin is installed.
 Here's an example using breeze: